 Arches National Park and its partnering parks (Canyonlands National Park and Dead Horse Point State Park) offer multiple night sky programs throughout the year.
 Programs include ranger talks, constellation tours, and telescope viewing.
 The new venue will also provide visitors a chance to connect with the cosmos in an informal way.
 Panorama Point will generally always be open to the public, even nights without scheduled programming.
 Backless seating will allow for visitors to comfortably lay down and gaze upward at the night sky on any given night.

-The new night sky viewing space at Panorama Point is scheduled to be completed by mid-spring, 2019.
+The new night sky viewing space at Panorama Point is scheduled to be completed in 2019.
 Until then, Arches' night sky rangers encourage you to escape the crowds and into the stars—the park is always open, 24 hours a day.
 Half the park is after dark!